AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Quickstarts/Getting-Started-Trend.md

 uid: GettingStartedWithTrendData
 ---

-Getting Started with Trend Data
+Getting started with trend data
 =================================================

 Use trace data in a trend to monitor assets, anticipate problems, and proactively perform preventative maintenance.
 The following procedure describes how to display traces in your trend and glean useful information from your data.

 Procedure
 ---------